aditikhare007/ai-failure-modes/README.md

-# 🧩 AI Failure Modes Gallery
+# 🧩 AI Failure Modes
 > Understanding how AI systems fail in real-world conditions

 A curated gallery of **common AI system failure modes**, focused on **why failures occur at the system level**, not on model mistakes or implementation bugs.